-(1) Raghubir Private Ltd. pays GST on sitting fees paid to its example directors for the services rendered by them, taxable under reverse charge.
-The value of services provided by the independent directors to Raghubir Private Ltd. will form part of the aggregate turnover of the directors and not of Raghubir Private Ltd even though tax is to be paid by Raghubir Private Ltd.
+(1) Raghubir Private Ltd. pays GST on sitting fees paid to its directors for the services rendered by them, taxable under reverse charge.
+Value of services provided by the directors to

+Raghubir Private Ltd. will form part of the aggregate turnover of the directors and not of Raghubir Private Ltd.

-- Aggregate turnover excludes the elements of tax i.e. CGST, SGST, (B) UTGST, and IGST and compensation cess - (C) Aggregate turnover includes total turnover of all branches (i.e. all GST registrations) under same PAN
+- (B) Aggregate turnover excludes the element of CGST, SGST, UTGST, and IGST and compensation cess. - (C) Aggregate turnover to include total turnover of all branches (i.e. all GST registrations) under same PAN account and only if the same exceeds the applicable threshold limit, X is liable for registration subject to provisions of section 24.